DevClate/365AutomatedLab/README.md

 * Location-JobTitle: This will have all the groups that location and jobtitle are suppose to have.
   * Originally I had these in a validateset, but opted out.
 Let me know in the issues if they should be brought back

+### Getting Started

+Once you have created your 365 Developer Program Environment, you can start adding users.

+1. Install the module by
+2. Save the 365DataEnvironment.xlsx (located in LabSources)) file on to your system
+3. Run the below command to add the users to your environment.
+   1. ```powershell
+      Add-CT365User -FilePath "C:\Path\to\365DataEnvironment.xlsx" -Domain "yourdomain.onmicrosoft.com"
+      ```
+4.